Great American Rail-Trail

-The Great American Rail-Trail is a cross-country rail trail in the United States.
+The Great American Rail-Trail is a planned cross-country rail trail in the United States.
 The trail will run 3700 mi between Washington D.C. in the east and the state of Washington in the west.
 The planned trail is already more than 53% complete, with over 2,000 completed miles on the ground.
 The trail runs through 12 states and the District of Columbia, and will be within 50 mi of 50 million Americans.
 The work is being facilitated by Rails-to-Trails Conservancy.
 The Great American Rail-Trail is composed of over 150 existing multi-use trails with about 90 gaps to be filled.
 The project was launched in May 2019.

 Route

 The trail overlaps several long distance rail trails for part or all of their route.
 From west to east, they include: